-• Trapping under different jurisdictions for Spring 2023:
+• Trapping under different jurisdictions for Spring 2025:

-- For Republic areas, two limestick trapping sites were found active, with a total of eleven limesticks found set at both sites. - o For the SBA areas, no trapping sites were found active.
+- For Republic areas, two limestick trapping sites were found active, with one limestick found set at one location, while evidence of limestick trapping (glue and feathers) was found at the other active location. - o For the SBA areas, no trapping sites were found active.